dengwanc/Tiger/README.md

-## For Learning Compiler Tech
+> For Learning Compiler Technology

 ## Code Conventions

-* `#define` must upper & join by `_`
 * Method name must beginning of verb & CamelCase
 * Type define must capital letter begins
-* Before you actually figure out what happened DO NOT USE:
+* DO NOT USE: `void*`
-	* disable STL
-	* disable std::string
-	* like __why it is OK return vector from function__?
-	* void* (definitely bad idea

 * Recommendatory Features
-	* Lambda
+	* Lambda Expressions
 	* `auto`, `decltype`
 	* `nullptr`
 	* `virtual` as interface
 	* Function Overloading

-## Contribution Guide

-> This list is ordered by importance

-- Issue template
-- Pull request template
-- Assume architecture is basing on black-box
-- A Interface at least own one unit test
+* A Interface at least own one unit test
-- All *.tig files must test passed in every module
+* All *.tig files must test passed in every module

 ## Develop Guide